RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: Introduction

-An ideal robustness evaluation benchmark for RAG robustness must address several critical dimensions simultaneously, emphasizing \textbf{temporal dynamics}, \textbf{query complexity}, and \textbf{content specialization}.
-Temporal dynamics is crucial to reflect real-world scenarios where information evolves rapidly\citep{meem2024patquestionsselfupdatingbenchmarkpresentanchored, jang-etal-2022-temporalwiki}, particularly in domains such as finance~\citep{shen2023temporalknowledgedistillationtimesensitive}.
-Such time-sensitive datasets prevent contamination from memorized responses and necessitate continuous adaptation by RAG systems.
-Query complexity, especially multi-hop scenarios that require complex reasoning and integration across multiple retrieved documents~\citep{yang2018hotpotqadatasetdiverseexplainable, geva-etal-2021-aristotle}.
-Most existing multi-hop benchmarks require substantial human efforts, which makes it impossible to curate large-scale extensive datasets.
-Therefore, automation is essential and advanced techniques such as knowledge graphs (KGs)~\citep{schneider2022decadeknowledgegraphsnatural} can be used.
+An ideal synthesized evaluation dataset generation pipeline for RAG must address several critical dimensions simultaneously, emphasizing \textbf{dynamics}, \textbf{query complexity}, and \textbf{content specialization}.
+Dynamics is crucial to reflect real-world scenarios where information evolves rapidly \cite{meem2024patquestionsselfupdatingbenchmarkpresentanchored, jang-etal-2022-temporalwiki}, particularly in domains such as finance \cite{shen2023temporalknowledgedistillationtimesensitive}.
+Such time-sensitive data sets prevent contamination of memorized responses and require continuous adaptation by RAG systems.
+Query complexity, especially multi-hop scenarios that require complex reasoning and integration across multiple retrieved documents \cite{yang2018hotpotqadatasetdiverseexplainable, geva-etal-2021-aristotle}.
+Most existing multi-hop datasets require substantial human efforts, which makes it impossible to curate large-scale extensive datasets.
+Therefore, automation is essential and advanced techniques such as Knowledge Graphs (KGs) \cite{schneider2022decadeknowledgegraphsnatural} can be used.
 Moreover, with widespread integration into real-world applications, benchmarks must emphasize content specialization, including professional and domain-specific contexts that challenge models with intricate terminology and nuanced interpretations.

-Additionally, most RAG research has focused on ideal conditions, with limited attention to how these systems perform when faced with noisy or imperfect inputs.
-In real-world applications, an RAG system usually should contend with perturbed queries containing typos, irrelevant information, or ambiguous phrasing~\citep{zhang2025qeragrobustretrievalaugmentedgeneration}.
-Retrieved document may also be noisy, partially relevant, or even contradictory~\citep{chen2023benchmarkinglargelanguagemodels}.
+Additionally, most RAG benchmarks has focused on accuracy measurements, with limited attention to how these systems perform when faced with noisy or imperfect inputs.
+In real-world applications, an RAG system usually should contend with perturbed queries containing typos, irrelevant information, or ambiguous phrasing \cite{zhang2025qeragrobustretrievalaugmentedgeneration}.
+Retrieved document may also be noisy, partially relevant, or even contradictory \cite{chen2023benchmarkinglargelanguagemodels}.
 A truly robust RAG system should maintain robust performance despite these challenges.